 At the hotel

-Billiards room, cigar club, Berber-style barbecue pit, vaulted library, DVD/CD, one heated pool and four private pools, tennis court, wine cellar, hammam and massage rooms, gym facilities, beauty treatments using Anne Sémonin products, Internet access, boutique.
+Billiards room, cigar club, Berber-style barbecue pit, vaulted library, DVD/CD, one public pool and four private pools, tennis court, wine cellar, hammam and massage rooms, gym facilities, beauty treatments using Anne Sémonin products, Internet access, boutique.

 Our favourite rooms

 Number 14, the apartment at the top, has its own terrace and swimming pool.
 Room 6 has a big living room and is a beautiful light space.
 Room 3 has a private garden with a pool.
 Book out the Tower – a whole floor with five bedrooms – and you'll be showered with freebies: a private driver, a doorman to serve mint tea, and a butler.

 A dip in the hotel's 34-metre pool feels rather dramatic – spotlit palm trees line each side and the hotel's crenellated façade presides over one end.
 There are plenty of day-beds to stretch out on too.

 The quiet subterranean spa has a red-marble hammam and treatment rooms offering massages, facials and other primping and priming options.
 Therapists are extremely nimble-fingered (unless you prefer a firmer touch) and will dote on you from de-robing to de-stressing in the cushion-lined relaxation space post-treatment.

 Ksar Char-Bagh has its own herb garden and farm, with wheat for fresh bread, their own olive oil, and orchard fruit to make jam.